Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes averages 33 trips per day, which equates to approximately 7 weekly trips per individual stop.
+Across all routes, service frequency averages 33 trips daily, translating to roughly 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport